 Change the Manager Access Interface from Management to Data

-You can manage the threat defense from either the dedicated Management interface, or from a data interface.
-If you want to change the manager access interface after you added the device to the management center, follow these steps to migrate from the Management interface to a data interface.
+You can manage the Firewall Threat Defense from either the dedicated Management interface or from a data interface.
+If you want to change the manager access interface after you added the device to the Firewall Management Center, follow these steps to migrate from the Management interface to a data interface.
 To migrate the other direction, see Change the Manager Access Interface from Data to Management.

-Initiating the manager access migration from Management to data causes the management center to apply a block on deployment to the threat defense.
+Initiating the manager access migration from Management to data causes the Firewall Management Center to apply a block on deployment to the Firewall Threat Defense.
 To remove the block, enable manager access on the data interface.

 Procedure